 Witnesses, family members, coworkers, friends, companions, nursing home staff, relatives, and others can also testify as to the testator’s having or lacking testamentary capacity.

 Some of the things a witness can testify to are the testators:

 - Whether the testator could write, converse, use a smartphone, or do anything to show a cognitive ability

 - Whether the testator made an explicit request?

 - Any specific reasons for making changes to a will such as the birth of a granddaughter

 One key factor that helps validate a will is that the testator met with a Florida wills and estate lawyer.
 Understanding the need and wisdom in seeing a lawyer helps to show the testator understands the seriousness of his/her duties and his/her desire to have the will prepared and executed correctly.

-To verify a testator’s capacity, videos and taped conversations, can help show that a testator had an active, alert mind and that he/she understands the basic issues – such as the nature and object of his/her bounty.
-For example, the testator could respond, on question, that he/she has a home in West Palm Beach, that there are checking and savings account, a car by model and types, retirement benefits, and other assets.
+To verify a testator’s capacity, videos and taped conversations can help show that a testator had an active, alert mind and that he/she understands the basic issues – such as the nature and object of his/her bounty.
+For example, the testator could respond, on the question, that he/she has a home in West Palm Beach, that there are checking and savings account, a car by model and types, retirement benefits, and other assets.